msavy/gitbook-plugin-asciidoc-admonition-icons/README.md

 }
 ```

-For example, to override the `TIP` admonition type, you could change alter the `content` field to be something else:
+For example, to override the `TIP` admonition type, you could alter the `content` field to be something else:

 ```json
 "pluginsConfig": {